Spikes-2212-Programming-Guild/SpikesCVFramework/README.md

 #### GRIP and SCVF compatibility
-if you are using [grip](https://wpiroboticsprojects.github.io/GRIP/#/) to generate your pipelines keep in mind that the pipelines generated from it aren't compatible with scf out of the box due to differences between python3 and python2
+if you are using [grip](https://wpiroboticsprojects.github.io/GRIP/#/) to generate your pipelines keep in mind that the pipelines generated from it aren't compatible with scvf out of the box due to differences between python3 and python2

 as of now, these changes are required: